Home » Recipes » Appetizers » Easy Homemade Whole Wheat Pita Bread

 How to Make This Whole Wheat Pita Bread Recipe

-Making whole wheat pita from scratch requires a bit of patience, but it’s really easy to do when you follow the steps below!
+Crafting whole wheat pita from scratch demands a touch of patience, but it’s a breeze when you follow the simple steps outlined below!

 1. Activate the Yeast.
 Add the water to the bowl of a stand mixer followed by the yeast and sugar, and stir until the ingredients are dissolved.
 Cover, and set the mixture aside until the yeast begins to bubble.